Full Staff Biographies

 Leslie came to Grace Lutheran Church in 2013 as the Director for the Chancel Choir.
 She also maintains the choral library and assists the music director with the children’s hand bell activities.
 Leslie is thrilled to be involved with a church that has such a deep love, appreciation, and commitment to music making.

-Johnny Shaw, Organ, Keyboard, Piano Player
+currently open, Organ, Keyboard, Piano Player

 Lisa D. Rubin, Church Office Administrator